 }

 This program first binds x to a value of 5.
-Then, it shadows x by repeating let x =, taking the original value and adding 1 so that the value of x is then 6.
+Then it shadows x by repeating let x =, taking the original value and adding 1 so the value of x is then 6.
 The third let statement also shadows x, taking the previous value and multiplying it by 2 to give x a final value of 12.
-If you run this, it will output:
+When you run this program, it will output the following:

 $ cargo run

-Compiling bindings v0.1.0 (file:///projects/bindings)
+Compiling variables v0.1.0 (file:///projects/variables)

-Running `target/debug/bindings`
+Running `target/debug/variables`

 The value of x is: 12

-This is different from marking a binding as mut because unless we use the let keyword again, we’ll get a compile-time error if we accidentally try to reassign to this binding.
-We can perform a few transformations on a value, but have the binding be immutable after those transformations have been completed.
+This is different than marking a variable as mut, because unless we use the let keyword again, we’ll get a compile-time error if we accidentally try to reassign to this variable.
+We can perform a few transformations on a value but have the variable be immutable after those transformations have been completed.

-The other difference between mut and shadowing is that, since we’re effectively creating a new binding when we use the let keyword again, we can change the type of the value weyou’re binding to but reuse the same name.
-For example, say we ask a user to show usyou how many spaces they want between some text by sending us space characters, but we really want to store that as a number:
+The other difference between mut and shadowing is that because you’re effectively creating a new variable when you use the let keyword again, you can change the type of the value, but reuse the same name.
+For example, say your program asks a user to show how many spaces they want between some text by inputting space characters, but you really want to store that input as a number:

 let spaces = " ";